MicrosoftDocs/power-automate-docs/articles/getting-started.md

 ![Flow homepage](./media/getting-started/home-page.png)

-Each template is designed for a specific purpose such as sending you a text message when your boss emails you, adding Twitter leads to CRM, or backing up your files.
+Each template is designed for a specific purpose such as sending you a text message when your boss emails you, adding Twitter leads to Dynamics 365, or backing up your files.
 These templates are just the tip of the iceberg and are intended to inspire you to create flows that are customized to the exact processes that you need.

 ## Create your first flow ##
 When you're ready, [sign in](https://flow.microsoft.com/signin) on your tablet, your desktop computer, or even your phone.